Claire Cury

 • Template estimation for large database: A diffeomorphic iterative centroid method using currents

-Claire Cury, Joan A. Glaunès, and Olivier Colliot
+Claire Cury, Joan A. Glaunès, Olivier Colliot

 RECENT SCHOLAR PUBLICATIONS